waleedhad/AudioMuse-AI-cuda_12.2/README.md

 # **AudioMuse-AI - Let the choice happen, the open-source way**

-AudioMuse-AI is an Open Source Dockerized environment that brings smart playlist generation to [Jellyfin](https://jellyfin.org) using sonic audio analysis via  [Librosa](https://github.com/librosa/librosa), [Tensorflow](https://www.tensorflow.org/)  and AI models.
+AudioMuse-AI is an Open Source Dockerized environment that brings smart playlist generation to [Jellyfin](https://jellyfin.org) AND [Navidrome](https://www.navidrome.org/) using sonic audio analysis via  [Librosa](https://github.com/librosa/librosa), [Tensorflow](https://www.tensorflow.org/)  and AI models.
 All you need is in a container that you can deploy locally or on your Kubernetes cluster (tested on K3S).
 In this repo you will find deployment example on both Kubernetes and Docker Compose.

+**NEWS:** From version 0.6.1-beta also [Navidrome](https://www.navidrome.org/) is supported.

 Addional important information on this project can also be found here:
 * Mkdocs version of this README.md for better visualizzation: [Neptunehub AudioMuse-AI DOCS](https://neptunehub.github.io/AudioMuse-AI/)